+A gluten-free vegetarian Thanksgiving–I’m assuming that sounds intimidating to some.
 Obviously turkey is a big part of Thanksgiving for many people.
-Some people even call it the “star.”
+Many people even call it the “star.”
 But you probably don’t think that.
 So if you’re not going to have the turkey, what do you do?
 The obvious choices are 1) not worry about it and eat plenty of sides or 2) make your own entree.
 If you’re in the latter group, here’s a dish you might want to try.

 - 3-4 cloves of garlic, minced

-- 1/2 cup white wine, vegetable broth, hard cider, or water
+- 1/2 cup white wine or gluten-free vegetable broth

 - 2 cups pecans